2011 IRB Junior World Rugby Trophy

-The 2011 IRB Junior World Rugby Trophy was the fourth annual international rugby union competition for Under 20 national teams, second-tier world championship.
+The 2011 IRB Junior World Rugby Trophy was the fourth IRB Junior World Rugby Trophy, an annual international rugby union competition for Under-20 national teams, second-tier world championship.
 The event was organised by rugby's governing body, the International Rugby Board (IRB).
 Two venues were used, both located in Tbilisi.
-12 of the 16 games were played at the Avchala Stadium, the other 4 games at the Shevardeni Stadium.
+12 of the 16 games were played at the Avchala Stadium, the other four games at the Shevardeni Stadium.

 Pool stage

 All times are local (UTC+4).